-In western Europe, where the later Gregorian calendar holds sway (with one exception being the Scottish island of Foula!), the 6th of January is instead the date of the holiday of Epiphany.
-This commemorates the visit of the Magi (the origin of the word magic), who famously brought gifts of gold, frankincense and myrrh.
+In western Europe, where the Gregorian calendar holds sway (with one exception being the Scottish island of Foula!), the 6th of January is instead the date of the holiday of Epiphany.
+This commemorates the visit of the Magi.
+This term goes back to Ancient Greek Mágos, the origin of the word magic, and these intriguing characters famously brought gifts of gold, frankincense and myrrh.

 Frankincense is another compound word, comprised of Latin francus and incensum.
 This is not frank as in ‘honest’ but more like ‘pure’.
 Incense meanwhile derives from Latin verb incendere ‘to burn’, also the source of incendiary.